-In accordance with section 771(16) of the Act, we compared products produced by TFM and sold in the U.S. and comparison markets on the basis of the comparison product which was either identical or most similar in terms of the physical characteristics to the product sold in the United States.
-For instances in which there was neither an identical nor similar comparison product, we compared the produce sold in the United States to constructed value.
+In accordance with section 771(16) of the Act, we compared U.S. sales to sales made in the comparison market on the basis of the comparison product which was either identical or most similar in terms of the physical characteristics to the product sold in the United States.
+For instances in which there was neither an identical nor similar comparison product, we compared the products sold in the United States to constructed value.
 In the order of importance, these physical characteristics are category, stage, state, and range of concentration of active ingredients.